French Courses

 A critical survey of French children’s literature.
 Authors to be studied include La Fontaine, Perrault, Ségur, Daudet, Cendrars, Aymé, Gripari, Sempé et Goscinny, PEF, Tournier.
 Prerequisites: 6 credits of FREN at the 200 level or permission of the department chair.
 Three credits.

-331 From Self-expression To Self-denial: 19Th Century France
+331 From Self-expression to Self-denial: 19th Century France

 This presents 19th century texts in the context of events, ideas and schools of thought that shaped this period, events such as the French Revolution, the Napoleonic era, and the Franco-Prussian war.
-Major currants of thought of this period involve Romanticism, Realism, Naturalism and Symbolism.
+Major currents of thought of this period involve Romanticism, Realism, Naturalism and Symbolism.
 Readings will include extracts from well-known authors of the period.
 Credit will be granted only for one of FREN 331 or FREN 347/348.
 Prerequisite: 6 credits of FREN at the 200 level or permission of the department chair.
 Three credits.

-332 Ideas In French Literature: The 20th Century
+332 Ideas in French Literature: the 20th Century

 This course proposes to present literary texts in the context of events, ideas and schools of thought that shaped 20th Century French literature, events such as the two world wars, and ideas associated with movements such as phenomenology, surrealism, communism, existentialism, and feminism.
 Readings will include extracts from texts of the period.
 Credit will be granted only for one of FREN 332 or FREN 347/348.
 Prerequisite: 6 credits of FREN at the 200 level or permission of the department chair.
 Three credits.